Good and Bad Passwords How-To

 password file for online access to a major bank or brokerage service they

-may have hundreds of thousands or even millions of passwords to try to crack.
+may have hundreds of thousands or millions of passwords to try to crack.

 For a criminal organization, that would easily be worth months of computer time.

-All weak passwords would be cracked and many that looked like good passwords.
+All weak passwords would be cracked as well as many that looked like good passwords.

 If you use this bank or brokerage service and your password is

-not mathmatecally strong, and entirely free of any
+not mathematically strong, and entirely free of any

 dictionary or related weaknesses, it will be one of those cracked.